-David Arnot attended the University of Saskatchewan and received his LL.B.
-Degree in 1975.
+David Arnot attended the University of Saskatchewan and received his Juris Doctor Degree in 1975.
 In 1978, he became a Senior Crown Prosecutor.
 He was appointed a Judge of the Provincial Court of Saskatchewan in 1981.
 In September of 1994, Judge Arnot was seconded to the Federal Department of Justice as Director General of the Aboriginal Justice.
 In May 1996, Judge Arnot was promoted to the position of Special Advisor to the Deputy Minister of Justice for Canada.

 On January 1, 1997, he was seconded by the Federal Government to be the Treaty Commissioner for the Province of Saskatchewan for a 10 year period.
-Judge Arnot introduced the phrase “We are all Treaty people” to capture the nature of the Treaty relationship in Canada.

 Judge Arnot’s work on the “Teaching Treaties in the Classroom Project” was specifically cited as a model for Canada by the United Nations Special Rapporteur on Racism in his report presented in March 2004.
 In October 2005, the Office of the Treaty Commission was selected by the Canadian Race Relations Foundation to receive its biennial Award of Excellence for education programs in the public and government sector.